robertmatyasi/website/index.md

     ![*Spinoza as a part of nature in Rijnsburg.*](files/spinoza.jpg){ width=100% }
 ...

-Academic philosopher.
-Hobby coder.

-PhD from the University of Toronto in 2021.
+PhD in Philosophy from the University of Toronto in 2021.

 I am from [Pécs](https://en.wikipedia.org/wiki/Pécs).